pulp/pulp_maven/docs/workflows/cache.rst

 Add Pulp as a mirror for Maven
 ------------------------------

 In your ~/.m2/settings.xml add Pulp as a mirror of Maven Central.
+The URL comes from the `base_url` attribute of the Maven Distribution.

 .. code:: xml